Atomtronic multi-terminal Aharonov-Bohm interferometer

-\paragraph{Low-energy dynamics.---} First, we study the dynamics close to the ground state as a function of the flux $\Omega$.
-We add a perturbation Hamiltonian with the local potential acting on the sites of the source Hamiltonian $H_\text{e}=-\epsilon_s\sum_{j=1}^{L_s}\exp[-(j-D)^2/2\sigma^2]\hat{n}^s_j$ with $D=L_s/2$, $\sigma=2$ and $\epsilon_s=0.3$.
-We first prepare the ground state of the Hamiltonian $H+H_\text{e}$.
-The ground state has a slightly raised density in the source on the sites where $H_\text{e}$ is acting on.
-At $t>0$ we switch off $H_\text{e}$ and evolve the system only with Hamiltonian $H$.
-The raised density starts to move in both positive and negative direction as a density wave (the packet in the negative direction can be ignored for a sufficiently large source lead).
-We investigate the change in density $\Delta n(t)=\langle n(t)\rangle-n_0$ in time, where $n_0$ is the average density of the total system.
+\paragraph{Low-energy dynamics.---} First, we study the dynamics close to the ground state using the Bose-Hubbard model.
+We perturb the local potential in the source $H_\text{e}=-\epsilon_s\sum_{j=1}^{L_s}\exp[-(j-D)^2/2\sigma^2]\hat{n}^s_j$ with $D=L_s/2$, $\sigma=2$ and $\epsilon_s=0.3$, We prepare the ground state of the Hamiltonian $H+H_\text{e}$, where now $H_\text{e}$ leads to a locally raised density in the source.
+At $t>0$, we evolve the system with $H$ only, resulting in two density waves traveling in positive and negative direction (the negative direction can be ignored for a sufficiently large source).
+We investigate the change in density $\Delta n(t)=\langle n(t)\rangle-n_0$, where $n_0$ is the average density.
 The dynamics is calculated using matrix product states with the ITensor library~\cite{itensor}.
-In Fig.\ref{fig:fulldynamics}a we show the dynamics of $\Delta n(t)$ for $\Omega=\frac{1}{4}+k$, $k$ being integer, as function of time $t$ and the sites of source, ring and drain (see SM~\ref{sec:gs_sup} for other values of $\Omega$).
-We find that the forward propagating density wave moves from the source to the ring, then is transmitted into the drains as well as reflected back to the source.
+In Fig.\ref{fig:fulldynamics}a we show $\Delta n(t)$ for $\Omega=\frac{1}{4}+k$ as function of time $t$ and the sites of source, ring and drain (see SM~\ref{sec:gs_sup} for other values of $\Omega$).
+The forward propagating density wave moves from the source to the ring, then is transmitted into the drains as well as reflected back to the source.